 M. Meskon - planning, organization, motivation, control;

-G. Desseler - planning, organization, control, personnel management, and leadership.
+G. Desseler - planning, organizing, control, personnel management, and management.

-The authors believe that each of these functions has its place in the overall cycle system, performs only its inherent role and cannot be ignored without the risk of missing imbalances in management activities.
+The authors believe that each of these functions has its place in the overall system of the cycle, performs only its inherent role and cannot be ignored without the risk of missing imbalances in management activities.

 The management function is a type of management activity.
-The main criteria that make it possible to single out the activities of the management function are:
+The main criteria that allow us to highlight the activities of the management function are:

-1. The specificity of the purpose of the activity has a relatively independent value.
+1. The specificity of the purpose of the activity has a relatively independent meaning.

 2. The nature of this type of activity.
-This is a necessary criterion based on indicators, without which management will not be of high quality and full value, and management goals will not be achieved, the management cycle will not be completed.
+This is a necessary criterion based on indicators, without which management will not be of high quality and complete, and management goals will not be achieved and the management cycle will not be completed.

 3. Homogeneity of operations that form the content of the type of activity.
-Actions, forms, methods, results of the function are united by the same purposefulness.
+Actions, forms, methods, results of a function are united by the same sense of purpose.

-4. Specificity of the structure of the function.
-Various actions, operations that make up the type of activity are interconnected.
-In a schematic version, it can be represented as a horizontal or vertical chain.
-Schematic example of a planning function: mission → common goal
+4. Specifics of the function structure.
+Various actions, operations that make up the type of activity, interconnected.
+In a schematic version, it can be represented as a horizontal or vertical circuit.
+An example of a schematic version of the planning function: mission → overall goal

-goals - directions → goals - tasks → activities → results.
+goals - directions → goals - objectives → activities → results.

-5. Integrity of the function.
-The implementation of the function takes place in full in conditions of close interaction with other functions.
+5. Integrative function.
+The function is fully realized in conditions of close interaction with other functions.

 7. System content.
 A certain type of activity can be a function if it fits into the concept of a system.